-22. Save a copy of your file as a Macro-Enabled Workbook then close it.
+22. Save a copy of your file as a Macro-Enabled Workbook and then close it.
+Hint: Choose File→Save As and choose Macro-Enabled Workbook from the Save as Type box.

-Hint: Choose File $\rightarrow$ Save As and choose Macro-Enabled Workbook from the Save as Type box.
+11III.
+Choose File-Suve As and choose Macro-Enabled Workbook from the Suve as Type box.